arijit-m/fab-yield-defect-metrology-analytics/README.md

 metrology, and final-test data — built so that analytical queries can trace a yield loss back to the specific tool or chamber that caused it.**

-> **Project status: Stages 1–2 complete; Stage 3 (analysis queries) in progress.**
+> **Project status: Stages 1–3 complete; Stage 4 (GitHub packaging) remaining.**
-> The 12-table schema is built and fully constrained (Stage 1), and the database
+> The 12-table schema is built and fully constrained (Stage 1); the database is
-> is populated with a large, internally-consistent synthetic dataset carrying a
+> populated with a large, internally-consistent synthetic dataset carrying a
-> deliberately planted, subtle equipment excursion (Stage 2).
-The analysis layer
+> deliberately planted, subtle equipment excursion (Stage 2); and a five-part
-> that *rediscovers* that excursion from the data — yield analysis, defect
+> analysis layer *rediscovers that excursion from the data* — ruling out product
-> Pareto, SPC control charts, and commonality analysis — is the next stage.
-See
+> and node, flagging the suspect tool, reading the contamination signature in the
+> defect mix, quantifying a sub-sigma SPC shift, and finally isolating the exact
+> chamber by commonality analysis, all without the answer ever appearing in a
-> the [Roadmap](#roadmap) for the stage-by-stage map.
+> query (Stage 3).
+See the [Roadmap](#roadmap) for the stage-by-stage map.

 ---